Easy Rocky Road is truly one of the easiest treats that you can make!

 Rocky Road is a simple and easy candy that doesn’t require lots of attention.
 No messing around with candy thermometers or worrying about temperatures.

-I use a shallow pan and melt the peanut butter and chocolate together over low heat.
+1. Melt the peanut butter and chocolate together over low heat according to the recipe below.

 Or to leave a comment, click here!

-Easy Rocky Road is an easy fudgy treat loaded with chocolate, peanut butter, nuts and marshmallows.
-A simple and easy no bake treat!
+This easy Rocky Road recipe is a simple fudgy treat loaded with chocolate, peanut butter, nuts and marshmallows!

 Prep Time 20 minutes